 Hey there!
-Ever wondered what words can describe someone or something that’s not mortal?
+At some point, ever wonder what sort of words can be used to describe someone or something which isn’t mortal?
 You’re in the right place!
-Today, I’ll walk you through the opposite of mortal — a topic that sparks curiosity and deep philosophical questions alike.
-Whether you're a student, a writer, or just a language enthusiast, understanding this concept will enhance your vocabulary and comprehension of related terms.
+Today we’ll cover the opposite of mortal — a subject that simultaneously evokes curiosity and existential questions.
+No matter if you are a student, writer or language enthusiast this will improve your vocabulary and appreciation of such words.
 So, let’s dive right in!

 Understanding the Opposite of Mortal